The purpose of this study is to use a program called Regulating Together (RT), a remote,

 Additional Details

-participants, followed by a separate caregiver session.
-The clinical trial will consist of
+with participants, followed by a separate caregiver session.
+The clinical trial will

-four phases; 1) single in person screening/baseline visit; 2) RT control phase which is a
+consist of four phases; 1) single in person screening/baseline visit; 2) RT control phase

-5-week observational period (Week 1-5); 3) RT intensive phase which is a remote group
+which is a 5-week observational period (Week 1-5); 3) RT intensive phase which is a

-treatment intervention twice per week over 5 weeks (Week 6-10); 4) RT individualization
+remote group treatment intervention twice per week over 5 weeks (Week 6-10); 4) RT

-phase, which is an individualized consultation with the participant and caregiver (Week 11);
+individualization phase, which is an individualized consultation with the participant and

-and 5) the RT generalization phase which is a 10 week follow up period consisting of
+caregiver (Week 11); and 5) the RT generalization phase which is a 10 week follow up

-utilizing the learned skills at home.
-At the end of the 10-week generalization phase, a
+period consisting of utilizing the learned skills at home.
+At the end of the 10-week

 Arms & Interventions